-Will this policy force me to publish in open access journals?
+Does this policy force me to publish in open access journals?

 No, absolutely not.
 In fact, the policy is likely to be more useful to authors who typically publish in subscription journals by giving you greater freedom to share with audiences who lack access to those publications and would otherwise be unable to read your scholarship.

 Will my publisher refuse to publish my article if they know about this policy?

 These policies, sometimes known as open access policies, have been implemented for nearly 15 years and are now familiar to and accepted by most publishers.
 If a publisher explicitly requires that you receive a waiver of the nonexclusive license to UF, you may do so via a very simple form, no questions asked.
 While a small number of publishers may request waivers, there is no evidence that publishers will reject articles because of the policy.